arorarahul/node-restful-api/README.md

-# Node, Express and Sequelize Rest API Boilter plate with SQLITE Database
+# Node, Express and Sequelize Rest API Boilter plate with Sqlite Database

 This is a straight forward boiler plate to build Rest API with express and sequelize to connect and fetch data from sqlite database.